What is the pericardium?

 Pericarditis may be:

-Acute Acute Pericarditis "Peri" means all around, "cardiac" refers to your heart, and "itis" means inflammation.
-So, pericarditis is inflammation of the sac (pericardium) that surrounds your heart.
-The pericardium is... read more —inflammation starts shortly after the triggering illness
+Acute Acute Pericarditis Pericarditis is inflammation of the sac ( pericardium) that surrounds your heart.
+The pericardium is made of 2 thin layers.
+The space between the layers has some fluid that helps the layers... read more —inflammation starts shortly after the triggering illness

 Subacute—inflammation starts a few weeks to a few months after a triggering illness